-Crusher plant via bush trails and alternate bicycle routes for less than 1:10 grades.
+Crusher plant via bush trails.

-SECTOR D
+SECTOR L

 SECTOR D: SOUTHWEST PRECINCT TO CRUSHER PLANT AND HIGGINS CEMETERY

 SECTOR 'E' OVERVIEW

 Principally a road suitable for low traffic volumes as it passes through a residential community on Quarry Road.
 Optimally for a shuttle service and a small number of private vehicles accessing the Crusher Plant only.
 No through link to Old Mans Valley for private vehicles.